aviator5/dnaspec-origin/docs/project-guide.md

 ### `dnaspec remove`

 Remove a DNA source from your project configuration.
-This command safely removes the source from `dnaspec.yaml`, deletes the source directory and all guideline files, and cleans up generated agent files (Claude commands and Copilot prompts).
+This command safely removes the source from `dnaspec.yaml`, deletes the source directory and all guideline files, and cleans up generated agent files for all supported agents (Antigravity, Claude Code, Cursor, GitHub Copilot, and Windsurf).

 **Basic usage:**
 ```bash